|STAFF AND BOARD OF DIRECTORS|

 Erica Blanton, Executive Director

 Erica Blanton came to Palisades Village in 2016 to coordinate programs and volunteers as well as manage the office.
 In her previous position, she worked with older adults as a Senior Transition Manager, sometimes helping them find more supportive housing but often making their current home work better so they could age in place.
 Before that she had an extensive career in advertising, marketing and communications, first with Earle Palmer Brown in Bethesda, Maryland where she advanced to the position of Vice President and Media Director, and then as a Partner and Managing Director for Harmonic International, LLC in Baltimore.
 She has also managed her own consulting firm.
 She volunteers with various local arts organizations.
-Her daughter is enrolled at the Duke Ellington School of the Arts.

 Anne Ourand, Assistant Director